hanskrupakar/English-Tamil-MT/Tensorflow with Eng and Tam Word2vec/README.md

+I have re-implemented the same model implemented in the Tensorflow Tutorial for Seq2Seq API from [here](https://www.tensorflow.org/versions/master/tutorials/seq2seq/).

+I think that the stateful class-style programming is best suited to handle all the different variables involved through the training.
+Also, the functional style (like the one I've used) is cumbersome with a lot of arguments for every function.
+But I have written the code to speed up the preprocessing a little and familiarize myself with the API.

 To perform the translation, first run:
     python preprocess.py <filename> <lang>
     <lang> - 'en', 'xx' where en refers to english (for lowercasing) and xx is (any) morphologically rich language